MiguelRamosF/caradisiac/README.md

 **Before populate:**

-You can update the cars.json file by running:
+You can update the cars.json file by running (it takes around 3min):

 ```sh
 cd server/populate